 sortNamecan look like

-Since May 2017, there is a smarter and more convenient way to edit your glyph data: it is called EditGlyphData and you will find it in the Tools section of our website.
+There is a smarter and more convenient way to edit your glyph data: it is called EditGlyphData and you will find it in the Tools section of our website.
 Use it also to merge the data from multiple XML files into one, and, maybe best of all, export the data to a tab-separated text file, so you can edit it in your favourite spreadsheet app.
 Plus, avoid all XML inconsistency problems (see below).
 Cool.

 Be careful and precise.
 If you mess up your glyph data, you will run into problems.
 Here are a few common problems, so you can avoid them right from the start: